 The British people voted to leave the EU.
 Turnout was larger than at any election since 1992 and no Prime Minister or party in British history has ever received as many votes as the vote to leave did.
 I fully respect the decision made by the electorate both in South Leicestershire and the wider country and I believe that the Government has a duty to deliver the referendum result.

 These Parliamentary constraints mean that there are inherent difficulties in the Prime Minister's plan being passed, as would be the case in seeking approval from any alternative plan or deal, however I believe that this deal delivers on the referendum result and protects, jobs, security and the integrity of the United Kingdom.

 I will continue to back the Withdrawal Agreement to ensure that the UK takes back control of its laws, borders and money.
 An end to free movement, the jurisdiction of the European Court of Justice coming to a close and vast budget payments to the EU ending once and for all.
 We will also be out of the Common Agriculture Policy and the Common Fisheries Policy.
 EU and UK citizens will have their rights protected, including for healthcare and pensions.
 They will be able to continue to live their lives broadly as they do now.

-The Political Declaration on the UK and the EU's future relationship has also been agreed.
-Both sides have agreed to create a free trade area that will mean no tariffs, fees, charges or quantitative restrictions for goods.
+Under the withdrawal agreement, both sides have agreed to create a free trade area that will mean no tariffs, fees, charges or quantitative restrictions for goods.
 This is a unique deal.
 No other advanced economy in the world has such a relationship with the EU.
 At the same time, the UK will be able to negotiate its own international trade deals from the start of the implementation period.
 This will allow us to take advantage of the estimated 90 per cent of world growth that will come from outside the EU in the future.